 Increasing your Spouse’s Super

 If your spouse has a significantly lower super balance than you it may be worth considering splitting superannuation contributions.
-If you and your spose are eligible for super splitting you can lodge a super splitting.
+If you and your spose are eligible for super splitting you can lodge a super splitting request.
 Splitting requests need to be made before June 30 of the year following the year in which the contributions are made.
-So this means you may be able to split contributions for the 2018/19 year up to June 30 2020.
+So this means you may be able to split contributions for the 2019/20 year up to June 30 2021.

 Additional information on contribution splitting is available from the Australian Tax Office here.

 In tax tip #1 we outlined the benefits of making a spouse contribution for a spouse that earned less than $40,000 in the 2019/20 year.

 From the 1st July 2017 you have been able to make voluntary contributions into your super fund to help save for your first home.
 The idea behind the scheme is that the concessional tax treatment of superannuation could help first home buyers save more quickly.